-and contri and contributions to employee benefit plans are processed completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 4.1 Census data received electronically is automatically validated by the CensusPro (CPRO) application during the upload process.
+for and for and contributions to employee benefit plans are processed completely and accurately.
+BPAS's Control Tests of Controls Results 4.1 Census data received electronically is automatically validated by the CensusPro (CPRO) application during the upload process.
 CensusPro requires the correction of file format errors by the plan sponsor prior to permitting the file to be uploaded for processing.
 Inspected system configurations from the CensusPro application to determine if the system has automatic format validation checks that prevent further processing if file format errors exist.
 No exceptions noted.
-4.2 Daily, CPRO reports are automatically generated that summarize if census data files successfully uploaded to the BPAS web servers.
-Inspected CPRO reports for a sample of days to determine if the CPRO application automatically generated reports that summarize if census data files successfully uploaded to the BPAS web servers.
+4.2 Daily, CPRO2 reports are automatically generated that summarize if census data files successfully uploaded to the BPAS web servers.
+Inspected CPRO2 reports for a sample of days to determine if the CPRO2 application automatically generated reports that summarize if census data files successfully uploaded to the BPAS web servers.
 No exceptions noted.
 4.3 The OmniDC application prevents contributing participant deferrals and/or employer contributions to funds not authorized for investment by plan sponsors.
 Inspected system configurations from the OmniDC application to determine that when participant contributions to funds are not authorized for investment, an error message that generates and prevents further processing.
 No exceptions noted.
 4.4 Plan eligibility requirements by contribution source are defined within the OmniDC application, which prevents non-qualified employees from contributing until all plan requirements have been achieved to become a valid participant.
 Inspected system configurations from the OmniDC application to determine that when a non-qualified employee attempts to contribute before achieving all requirements needed to become a valid participant, an error message that generates and prevents further processing.
+No exceptions noted.
+4.5 A Plan Administration Checklist is completed by the Plan Consultant to document the year-end employer allocations and required discrimination testing performed by BPAS in accordance with plan terms.
+Inspected the overall Plan Administration Checklist tracking documentation and the Plan Administration Checklist for a sample of plans to determine if checklists were completed to evaluate if year-end allocations and discrimination testing were completed.
 No exceptions noted.